Jylen02/CY-Path/readme.txt

 	- A confirmation is needed to make the action (Press "Confirm" button)
 	- It's now the next player's turn
 	- The game ends when one of the players has reached the opposite side of their starting point
+	- You can save the game and load another game by pressing the corresponding button
 	- You can exit or restart the game at any moment but the current game will not be saved.